 2.8 million Student population

-Where to study in France
+Where can you study in France?

 France has a high standard of living across the country and has a multicultural society.
 The country is used to welcoming international students, especially in the larger cities.